screek-workshop/sites/docs/1u/frimware/ota.md

 - Update via WIFI without removing the sensor.
 - Operates on either PC or MAC, even on cell phones.
 Only a modern browser is needed (Chrome, Safari, FireFox, Edge.)

-## Important Notes

-!!! bug
+!!! tips
 	If your firmware is earlier than 2023.0704, then there may be some stability issues.
-	Please try to update your firmware to this date or later.
+	Please try to update your firmware to this date(V2023_0704_1) or later.

 ## Firmware File